sukeniklab/CHE600/Class_14/README.md

 2. You can now plot the D/A signal vs $[total]$, which is the experimental observable.
 However, you can now also plot the **monomer and dimer concentrations** as function of total concentration.
 Plot all of these - do they make sense?

 3. Think also about how you would do some sanity checks: For example, we know that $K_d$ should remain constant throughout.
 You can calculate it explicitly using Eq.
 3 above, and see if it remains constant for every $[total]$ concentration.

-4. We also want [total] to stay constant – you can check that by summing the monomer and dimer concentrations (Eq.
-4) to see if they are not changing.

 ## IV.
 Turning the code to a function